smoke8714522/electron-react-app/README.md

 ## Packager & Makers Configuration

-This provides an easy way of configuring your packaged application and making platform specific distributables like DMG, EXE, or Flatpak files.
+This makes it easy to configure your packaged app and create platform-specific distributables, like DMG, EXE, or Flatpak files.

 This configurations file is available in :